MOT Admission Requirements

 Before students make the 2.5-year commitment to an occupational therapy graduate program, it is important that they understand what OT is, what we do, and the various practice settings in which we practice.
 While it is difficult to learn about practice just by reading webpages, this page on the American Occupational Therapy Association website is informative.
 In addition to face-to-face experiences in healthcare settings, applicants may find it also helpful to watch videos about OT, talk with occupational therapists, occupational therapy assistants, and listen to students.
 We also offer virtual information sessions.

-Because of the social distancing guidelines that were put in place in many healthcare and community service settings this spring, we understand that applicants to the 2020-2021 admission cycle may have limited opportunities to actually observe occupational therapy practice.
+Because of the social distancing guidelines and other public health measures that were put in place in many healthcare and community service settings during the pandemic, we understand that applicants to the 2021-2022 admission cycle may have had limited opportunities to actually observe occupational therapy practice.

-In response to these challenging circumstances, we have made the following changes to observation requirements for applicants in the 2020-2021 academic year:
+In response to these challenging circumstances, we made the following changes to observation requirements for applicants in the 2020-2021 and 2021-2022 academic years:

 - See How to Apply for details about submission of references.